carlosesreis/hello-world/GitHub remote tutorial.md

 `git push [remote-name] [branch-name]`

+If you want to push your master branch to your `origin` server, then you can run to push any commits you've done

 **Pull**

 `git pull`

-automatically fetch and then merge that remote branch into your current branch.
+Automatically fetch and then merge that remote branch into your current branch.
 The `git clone` command automatically sets up your local master branch to track the remote master branch on the server you cloned from.
-Running `git pull` generally fetches data from the server you originally cloned from and automatically tries to merge it into the code you`re currently working on.
+Running `git pull` generally fetches data from the server you originally cloned from and automatically tries to merge it into the code you're currently working on.

 **Add**